-previously announced consolidation-plans implemented at time t.
-Finally, Tables A.17 to A.18 show that our results are robust to (i) including Germany and (ii) restricting the sample to the 1991-2014 period.
+Table 16 in A.1 shows that our results are robust to the inclusion of previously announced consolidation-plans implemented at time t.
+Finally, Tables 17 to 18 show that our results are robust to (i) including Germany and (ii) restricting the sample to the 1991-2014 period.

-2.2.
-US Historical Data
+2.2 US Historical Data

-We continue to investigate the relationship between the fiscal multiplier and the size of the underlying fiscal shock by employing the methodology and the historical dataset constructed by Ramey and Zubairy [33], which contains quarterly time series for the US economy ranging from 1951 to 2015.
-The dataset includes real GDP, the GDP deflator, government purchases, federal government receipts, population, unemployment rates, interest rates, and defense news.
+We continue to investigate the relationship between the fiscal multiplier and the size of the underlying fiscal shock by employing the methodology and the historical dataset constructed by Ramey and Zubairy (2018), which contains quarterly time series for the US economy ranging from 1951 to 2015.6 The dataset includes real GDP, the GDP deflator, government purchases, federal government receipts, population, unemployment rates, interest rates, and defense news.
 Quarterly US historical data provides us with a long enough time series to compare the multipliers across fiscal shocks of different sizes, as well as many periods of expansion and recession, and different regimes for fiscal and monetary policy.

-&lt;sup>7We focus on the post-1951 period to ensure that our results are not driven by three major wars: WWI, WWII and the Korean War.
+6We focus on the post-1951 period to ensure that our results are not driven by three major wars: WWI, WWII and the Korean War.

-To identify exogenous government spending shocks, Ramey and Zubairy [33] use two different approaches: (i) a defense news series proposed by Ramey [32], which consists of exogenous variations in government spending linked to political and military events that are identified using a narrative approach and that are plausibly independent from the state of the economy, and (ii) shocks based on the identification hypothesis of Blanchard and Perotti [12] that government spending does not react to changes in macroeconomic variables within the same quarter.
-Ramey and Zubairy [33] argue that the Blanchard-Perotti (BP) shock is highly relevant in the short run (since it is the part of government spending not explained by lagged control variables), while defense news data are more relevant in the long run (as news happen several quarters before the spending actually occurs).
+To identify exogenous government spending shocks, Ramey and Zubairy (2018) use two different approaches: (i) a defense news series proposed by Ramey (2011), which consists of exogenous variations in government spending linked to political and military events that are identified using a narrative approach and that are plausibly independent from the state of the economy, and (ii) shocks based on the identification hypothesis of Blanchard and Perotti (2002) that government spending does not react to changes in macroeconomic variables within the same quarter.
+Ramey and Zubairy (2018) argue that the Blanchard-Perotti (BP) shock is highly relevant in the short run (since it is the part of government spending not explained by lagged control variables), while defense news data are more relevant in the long run (as news happen several quarters before the spending actually occurs).
 As we are more interested in short run dynamics of fiscal policy, we focus on the BP shocks on our application.

-To test for the nonlinear effects of the fiscal shock, we expand the linear regression as in Ramey and Zubairy [33] with a quadratic term of the fiscal shock, which is then estimated using the local projection method of Jordà [26].
+To test for the nonlinear effects of the fiscal shock, we expand the linear regression as in Ramey and Zubairy (2018) with a quadratic term of the fiscal shock, which is then estimated using the local projection method of Jordà (2005).
 Formally, this method consists of estimating the following equation for different time horizons h:

-$$x{t+h} = \alpha_h + \Psi_h(L) z{t-1} + \beta_h^x \text{shock}t + \beta{2,h}^x (\text{shock}t)^2 + \epsilon{t+h}, \text{ for } h = 0, 1, 2, \dots$$ (2)
+$$x{t+h} = \alpha_h + \Psi_h(L)z{t-1} + \beta_h^x \text{shock}t + \beta{2,h}^x (\text{shock}t)^2 + \epsilon{t+h}, \text{ for } h = 0, 1, 2, \dots$$ (2)

-where x is either real GDP per capita y or government spending g, both divided by trend GDP, and z is a vector of lagged control variables, including real GDP per capita, government spending, and tax revenues (all divided by trend GDP). $\Psi_h(L)$ is a polynomial of order four in the lag operator, and shockt is the BP spending shock.
+where x is either real GDP per capita y or government spending g, both divided by trend GDP, and z is a vector of lagged control variables, including real GDP per capita, government spending, and tax revenues (all divided by trend GDP). $\Psi_h(L)$ is a polynomial of order four in the lag operator, and shock $t$ is the BP spending shock.